mlswg/mls-protocol/draft-ietf-mls-protocol.md

 In general, symmetric values are referred to as "keys" or "secrets" interchangeably.
 Either term denotes a value that MUST be kept confidential to a Client.
-When labelling individual values, we typically use "secret" to refer to a value that is used derive further secret values, and "key" to refer to a value that is used with an algorithm such as HMAC or an AEAD algorithm.
+When labeling individual values, we typically use "secret" to refer to a value that is used derive further secret values, and "key" to refer to a value that is used with an algorithm such as HMAC or an AEAD algorithm.

-## Presentation Langauge
+## Presentation Language

 We use the TLS presentation language {{!RFC8446}} to describe the structure of protocol messages.
 In addition to the base syntax, we add two additional